paf-triarii/Keycloak-Docker-Compose/README.md

 - `--user`: User for the Keycloak instance admin.
 Default: admin
 - `--password`: Password for the Keycloak instance admin.
 Default: admin
 - `--port`: Port for the Keycloak instance.
 Default: 8443
+- `--ream`: [Optional] Points to a realm json file to set the import.
 - `--clean`: If set, removes the docker compose and auxiliary generated assets.
 - `--debug`: Enables debug verbosity.